crespoxac/puxl-RC/README.md

    Puxl (ˈpʌksl) is an open source, eco-friendly front-end library for the modern Web.
 Create accessibility first, responsive apps with lightweight HTML5, CSS3 and JS.

-  ## We are working on the "documentation" of the project.
+  ## We are working on the web docs of the project.
 Meanwhile you can check our [guideline](https://github.com/puxl/puxl-RC/edit/master/guideline/README.md) out.

   ## Thanks